The differences between Docker, containerd, CRI-O and runc

 Docker isn’t the only container contender on the block.

-docker being one of them, and Docker (the company) backing some of them, but not all.
+docker is just one of the many options, and Docker (the company) creates some of the awesome tools in the ecosystem, but not all.

 The container ecosystem is made up of lots of exciting tech, plenty of jargon, and big companies fighting each other.